Advanced Manufacturing to Power Utah's Future

 What’s the Process to License, Develop, and Operate a Nuclear Facility?

 Fuel cycle facilities and nuclear power plants undergo an extensive license application and approval process.
-Upon approval for development and operation, companies and sites are continually monitored by the NRC through construction and the lifetime of its operations.
+Upon approval for development and operation, companies and sites are continually monitored by the NRC from construction through the lifetime of its operations.

 Learn more about the United States Nuclear Regulatory Commission (NRC).